 One of our founders, Rick, was “chief mentor” for teens at the Ceres Community Project, a local nonprofit whose mission is to restore locally grown, organic whole food to its place as the foundation of health for people, communities, and the planet.
 Rick’s role was to help develop large quantities of naturally fermented kraut for the organization’s client base of cancer patients.
 The krauts were a hit, so much so that Rick and Chris (Rick’s co-founder) helped Ceres sell the products to a few local stores as a way to raise funds for Ceres.

 When the success of the natural krauts grew beyond the scope of the Ceres mission, the executive director asked if we wanted to take over the kraut business.
 We said yes.
 In 2011, with the two original kraut recipes (Arame & Ginger and Garlic & Dill), and placement in a few local stores, we evolved into wildbrine®.

-We’ve been experimenting passionately since 2011.
+Since 2011, we’ve been experimenting with fermented vegetables passionately.
 We’ve grown from the two original flavors to seven unique krauts, each boasting its own brightness: two bold kimchi flavors, two delightfully unique fermented salsas, and now our plant-based creamery, boasting three dips, sour cream, cream cheese, butter, and brie.
 Our business has grown too, and we know that if we continue to do the right thing – take good care of our customers, employees, suppliers, and community – wildbrine will naturally thrive.
 We are excited to continue exploring our wild possibilities.